• Skip to main content

 Building D.I.A.
 Photo: courtesy of Denver International Airport

 There are known to be as many as 6 underground levels below the ground floor of DIA and possibly more that are not even known about.
-Beyond that, there are theories that tunnels exist all the way from the Colorado Springs Air Force Base to DIA and from the Air Force Base to the Cheyenne Mountain Complex in the Rocky Mountains outside of Colorado Springs.
+Beyond that, there are theories that tunnels exist from the Colorado Springs Air Force Base to DIA and from the Air Force Base to the Cheyenne Mountain Complex in the Rocky Mountains outside of Colorado Springs.

 The difference in budget certainly leaves room for raised eyebrows as well.
 Why would it cost so much more money to complete the project than originally estimated?
 Are there other things that were added later to the project that made it so expensive?
 The theories can be endless, and they are.
 Yet, these are legitimate questions that need to be asked; why did the final project cost so much more?